-Empowering chronic illness patients to fully recover. www.thehealedtribe.com
+Empowering chronic illness patients to fully recover.
+Pre register at www.thehealedtribe.com

-Empowering chronic illness patients to fully recover. www.thehealedtribe.com
+Empowering chronic illness patients to fully recover.
+Pre register at www.thehealedtribe.com

 So something a little magical has happened.
 I’m out of my auto immune flare, whoop * And on the other side, I’m actually stronger * I just went for a run.
 A RUN.
 Me.
 Running.
 Something unheard of for the last 8 years.
 Granted it wasn’t long.
 But I had the urge to do it and so just went.
 I haven’t been able to do any cardio for many years due to my mitochondria being fucked (technical term ) * Those of you following my recovery will know I have used neuroplasticity and my meditation work as an integral part of recovery.
 Each workshop I have been to I’ve seen profound changes * This last few weeks I’ve been in a real meditative place, like my own 6 week workshop.
 I have spent a lot of time alone.
 Not over thinking.
 Not having a shit time.
 But learning more about how much my brain and central nervous system truly govern my immune system.
 Pulling threads together of years of research * Experimenting with my breath work, with my meditation, and monitoring my results with neurofeedback and heart rate variability measurements (yes, I’m a massive geek and need to get out more I know ).
 This work with myself and bouncing off amazing professionals has lead to a huge progression in the programs we will be offering patients.
 We are all very excited * I know deep down I needed to have this experience.
 As we get closer to launching the site and all its associated self help patient programs and education, I had to go through this and emerge stronger.
 What right do I have to guide people through if I haven’t walked through my own fire and emerged * I’m a work in progress, and really human and imperfect, but I think that’s what makes a good teacher.
 I am no better and no worse than anyone else.
 I have passion, knowledge, and a will of steel to ensure chronic illness patients all get better.
 With a background in psychology, and personal experience as a patient, I am whole and ready for this just as I am.
 It took this flare to finally help me realise this.